 Teaching sociology (or any subject for that matter), begins with a genuine love for the field.
-But, I believe in order to be an effective teacher of sociology, one must be genuinely willing to engage in a constant struggle with the concepts, theories, paradigms, and methodological approaches that make up the discipline we know today.
-In short, teaching sociology, and teaching it well, requires an instructor to be comfortable in the role of student.
-So, I enthusiastically proclaim that I am a proud learner of sociology, and I am tremendously excited to have the opportunity to create shared learning experiences alongside the wonderful students of Marymount University.
+But, I believe in order to be an effective teacher of sociology, one must be genuinely willing to engage in a constant struggle with the concepts, theories, and methodological approaches that make up the discipline we know today.
+Like society itself, sociology is always changing.
+This means that teaching sociology, and teaching it well, requires an instructor to be comfortable in the role of student.
+As a proud ‘learner’ of sociology, my most recent explorations have taken me into the area of housing inequality, and community displacement in the greater Washington, D.C. area.

 Learning isn’t a spectator sport – you can’t sit on the sidelines and expect to understand the world in which we live!
 Rather than just reading about the work that sociologists do, I want students to get a feel for doing sociology, to discover the ways our lives are shaped by the social relationships that we often take for granted.
 At Marymount, our students bring a global perspective to the classroom.
 Together we strive for intellectual excellence by analyzing issues from diverse perspectives, considering views of people from all walks of life, and giving voice to those who are marginalized.
 More often than not I learn from my students, getting a new perspective by seeing the world through their eyes.
 Our conversations spark intellectual curiosity and challenge us to value the insights that come from our differences and thinking beyond those cultural and geographical boundaries that define our comfort zones.